-Use the table that follows to identify the individuals to be assigned as key staff for the proposed program: program manager, administrative staff, data analyst and cultural representative.
+Use the tables below to identify the individuals to be assigned as key staff for the proposed program: program manager, administrative staff, data analyst and cultural representative.
+Include copies of resume and certifications for each individual.

-Key staff position: Program Manager Number of hours committed to
+Key staff position: Prog Key staff position: Program Manager

-Name: the program:
+Name: Name:

 Title in organization:

+Number of hours comm nitted to the program: hours per week

-Key roles and
+Key roles and responsibilities to fulfill

-responsibilities to

-fulfill

-Qualifications,

-including

-background,

-degree and skills
+Qualifications, including background, degree and skills

-Page 5 of 9
+Relevant experience and trainings